hypo69/hypo/pytest/gemini - set 2/en/src/ai/gemini/generative_ai.md

 2. **Clearer Error Handling:**  The test cases now explicitly test for specific exceptions (`ServiceUnavailable`, `DefaultCredentialsError`, `InvalidArgument`, `requests.exceptions.RequestException`), making the tests more comprehensive.  `pytest.raises` is used correctly to assert the expected exceptions.

-3. **Comprehensive Test Cases:** The example now includes test cases for handling empty responses, network errors, various error types, and valid input, demonstrating more robust test coverage.
+3. **Comprehensive Test Cases:** The example now includes test cases for handling empty responses, network errors, various error types, and valid input, demonStarting more robust test coverage.

 4. **`@pytest.fixture` for `ai_instance`:** This fixture creates a `GoogleGenerativeAI` instance for each test using the mocked `GenerativeModel`.
 This significantly improves efficiency and test structure.